 What Kind of Potato is an Idaho Potato?

-Idaho potatoes refer to 30 different potato varieties grown in the State of Idaho.
+Idaho potatoes refer to 30 different potatoes grown in Idaho State.
 Idaho potatoes are certified with the “Idaho Potato” or the “Grown In Idaho” seal which can be found on the packaging.
-The seal ensures consumers are purchasing potatoes grown only in Idaho.
+The seal ensures consumers are purchasing ones grown only in Idaho.

-The following are the most popular potato varieties grown in Idaho known as Idaho Potatoes:
+The following are the most popular varieties grown in Idaho:

 - All Blue